1101712/Rice-Detector/README.md

 ## ML Business Case
-For a comprehensive overview and detailed insights,plwase explore our Project Handbook on the  [Wiki](https://github.com/1101712/Rice-Detector/wiki/Rice-Varieties-Detector-Handbook).
+For a comprehensive overview and detailed insights,please explore our Project Handbook on the  [Wiki](https://github.com/1101712/Rice-Detector/wiki/Rice-Varieties-Detector-Handbook).

 ### Rice Varieties Classifier
 Our goal is to develop an ML model that accurately classifies rice grains into one of five varieties – Arborio, Basmati, Ipsala, Jasmine, and Karacadag – based on an extensive image dataset.
 This project is a classic case of supervised learning, framed as a multi-class, single-label classification challenge.